 The range of ratings on this V-scale is V0 to V4.
 V0 (monochromatic) indicates no visible color or shade variation among the individual tiles.

 Grades V3 and V4 need to be continually blended during installation to insure optimum appearance.
 This generally results in higher installation costs.

-Also, examine more than one tile, and more than one box of tiles to see if you like all the various tones.
-There may be considerable variation between cartons.
+For grade V3 or V4, examine more than one tile, and more than one box of tiles to see if you like all the various tones.
+There may be considerable variation among cartons.

 Some Informal Tile Quality Tests

 How did we tell good tile from not-so-good before there were these helpful package ratings?
 There are traditional tests that can be used to help judge the quality of a tile.

 Here are some rule-of-thumb tests that have been around for many years.

 Hard fired tile is generally denser and therefore heavier than softer tile.
 You probably can't judge comparing single tiles, but heft the boxes.
 The heavier box is usually the harder tile.